Aliases for OPRD1 Gene

 OPRD1 (Opioid Receptor, Delta 1) is a Protein Coding gene.
-Diseases associated with OPRD1 include morphine dependence and myocardial stunning.
+Diseases associated with OPRD1 include morphine dependence and drug dependence.
 Among its related pathways are Signaling by GPCR and Signaling by GPCR.
 GO annotations related to this gene include enkephalin receptor activity.
 An important paralog of this gene is GALR2.

 UniProtKB/Swiss-Prot for OPRD1 Gene

 G-protein coupled receptor that functions as receptor for endogenous enkephalins and for a subset of other opioids.
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors, such as adenylate cyclase.
 Signaling leads to the inhibition of adenylate cyclase activity.
 Inhibits neurotransmitter release by reducing calcium ion currents and increasing potassium ion conductance.
 Plays a role in the perception of pain and in opiate-mediated analgesia.
 Plays a role in developing analgesic tolerance to morphine.